 Creating a shorter opt-in form gives you a higher chance of conversion, but it’s also important to consider your business goals as they relate to quantity versus quality of leads.
 Longer opt-in forms allow you to qualify the leads, but you’ll get fewer of them.
 To hit that user-friendly sweet spot, A/B test your form.

-On the other hand, Zendesk’s lead magnet landing page appears simple at first:
+On the other hand, Zendesk’s lead magnet landing page example appears simple at first:

 But as soon as you add your name and email, 3 additional fields pop up (which definitely left a bad taste in my mouth).
 It also means you’ll be receiving a sales call, which may make you change your mind about downloading Zendesk’s lead magnet.